Template: PTO Communication to Remind Employees to Use Time Off Hours

 - Multiple employees request time off during the end-of-year holiday season, and due to the small staff size, the organization is strained by PTO requests.

 How HR Can Address and Solve Year-End PTO Problems

 PTO tools with “at-a-glance” calendars allow for easier staffing decisions, but other employers still may want to audit and update their time off policy to save resources in the long run.
 This could include switching from an accrual bank or lump sum benefit to unlimited PTO, which eliminates the risk of expensive year-end payouts for unused vacation days.
 (See the bottom section for more information about this process.)

 Another option is for HR to implement PTO blackout dates.
 This approach is common for groups with regularly recurring busy periods, like sales teams that are expected to close in Q4.
 Because paid time off is offered optionally and at employers’ discretion, employers have the ability to block off periods of time when requests won’t be approved (or will be approved in limited quantities or under special circumstances).

 Finally, employers can simply remind employees to take their time off before the end of the year.
 This allows HR to properly plan work schedules and project deadlines around planned employee absences.
 Not to mention that according to SHRM, when employees take PTO, they’re often more productive and exhibit lower stress and better mental health.

 Template: Check PTO Status HR Reminder

+That said, human resources personnel should also communicate regular reminders to employees about making the most of their PTO throughout the year.
 Use the following template to remind employees to check their PTO status before the end of the year: